grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** Now we'll take each story and collect some examples of how it should work.

-**Benjamin:** Johnny, don’t you think it is obvious enough to proceed with implementation straight away?
+**Benjamin:** Johnny, don't you think it is obvious enough to proceed with implementation straight away?

 **Johnny:** Trust me, Benjamin, if there is one word I fear most in communication, it is "obvious".
 Miscommunication happens most often around things that people consider obvious, simply because other people do not.